Nianna/Karedi/README.md

   * auto-syllabification of lyrics in most popular languages
   * automatic search for problems (errors & warnings)
   * solver that offers both safe and potentially risky (useful if safe fix is not available) solutions to almost all the problems
-  * support for multiple mp3 files with the possibility of adjusting the volume for each one of them
+  * support for multiple audio files of various formats with adjustable volume
   * auxiliary note method support:
       * notes are sorted according to their startbeats
       * shortcuts for playing fragments before (alt + UP) or after (alt + DOWN) the selected note